St Andrew's Cathedral, Singapore: Architecture

+There was originally an organ installed in 1861 by John Walker of London, at the cost of £600.
+This organ withstood the humid climate of Singapore for 66 years until it was pulled down in 1928 to make way for a new organ by Hill Noramn and Beard (completed 1929), which incorporated some of the Walker organ.
+This new instrument was constructed at the cost of £30,000 and had three manuals.
+The Walker organ was originally placed in the north aisle, but subsequently moved to the west gallery where the choir sat at the time.
+The choir was subsequently moved to the east end of the church and sat in divided stalls, and a second organ by Bryceson Bros. of London was erected in the north vestry.
+This organ was subsequently sold to St. George's Church, Penang.
+In 1959, Hill Norman and Beard carried out substantial restoration and repair of the organ, as well as carrying out tonal modifications Towards the end of the 20th century, the Hill Norman and Beard organ fell into disrepair and was subsequently left disused for a long period, replaced by an electronic instrument.
+In 2008, some pipes from the disused organ were restored and reintalled in a new case in the west gallery, and connected to the electronic organ console.
+This was further expanded in 2017 to include more restored pipes, including pipework from the original 1861 organ.

 Three objects in the Saint Andrew's Cathedral symbolise the affiliation of the Church with the Anglican Communion in England and its allegiance to the worldwide See of Canterbury.
 The Canterbury Stone, set in a pillar by the lectern and bearing a bronze replica of the Canterbury Cross, was sent from Canterbury Cathedral in 1936.
 The Coventry Cross, on the column supporting the pulpit, is made from three silver-plated iron nails from the ruins of the 14th century Coventry Cathedral destroyed by bombing during the Second World War.
 The Coronation Carpet in the Epiphany Chapel comes from the carpet that was used in the Coronation of Queen Elizabeth II in Westminster Abbey.

 St Andrew's Cathedral Choir

 The St Andrew's Cathedral Choir is the oldest musical institution in Singapore.
 Lim Chin Kai serves as the music director since 1992.